 Another question that comes to mind is, do we have any other evidence pointing to the fall of the year?
 Well, it just so happens that we do!
 We shall now consider a statement made by the Prophet Joseph Smith regarding the sign of the rainbow, we read:

 “While inquiring of the Lord concerning the end of time, it was made known to me by the Holy Spirit that there should be prosperity, seedtime, and harvest every year in which the rainbow was seen.
 For to that was Noah referred as a surety on this subject.
 But in the year when the bow was not to be seen would commence desolation, calamity, and distress among the nations, without seed time or harvest.”
 (Kent P. Jackson, Joseph Smith’s Commentary on the Bible, p.112.)

 So the sign of the rainbow is not just that “the bow was not to be seen” but that we shall also see “desolation, calamity, and distress among the nations, without seed time or harvest”.
-So when these three key conditions are met, no rainbow, no seed time and no harvest, the Bridegroom should make his appearance.
+So when these three key conditions are met, no rainbow, no seed time and no harvest, which is of corse in the fall, the Bridegroom should make his appearance.
 Now, let us move on to consider the fall feasts and see how they might fit in with our proposal.

 We start with the Feast of Trumpets.
 We approach the fall feasts using the Hebrew calendar and for ease of application we use the year 2020 as an example.
 Again, we post the chart of the feasts and Hebrew calendar as a visual aid.

 All three fall feasts are in the month of Tishrei on our Hebrew calendar.
 The feast of Trumpets starts (ten days total) on the 1st day.
 That would translate to Sept 7 in our example year of 2020.